-Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
-Depending on the programme of study applicants may be assessed on the basis of academic performance and work/life experience.
-Applicants may also be required to attend for interview for specific programmes.
+Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
+Depending on the course of study applicants may be assessed on the basis of academic performance and work/life experience.
+Applicants may also be required to attend for interview for specific courses.

-This programme has been planned in response to a need in Industry for a masters degree programme that addresses the technology of sustainable electrical energy systems and the issues surrounding their integration into electrical power systems.
-The main themes covered are:electrical power systems analysis, renewable electrical energy technology, power electronics, distributed generation, energy markets and global issues surrounding the supply and demand of energy.
-The programme is aimed at graduate engineers who would like to continue their studies and at engineers who are currently working in the electrical/electronic and related industries who would like to move into an engineering role in the electrical energy systems area.
+This course has been planned in response to a need in Industry for a masters degree programme that addresses the technology of sustainable electrical energy systems and the issues surrounding their integration into electrical power systems.
+The main themes covered are: electrical power systems analysis, renewable electrical energy technology, power electronics, distributed generation, energy markets and global issues surrounding the supply and demand of energy.
+The course is aimed at graduate engineers who would like to continue their studies and at engineers who are currently working in the electrical/electronic and related industries who would like to move into an engineering role in the electrical energy systems area.

-The programme is accredited by Engineers Ireland as meeting the educational standard required for Chartered Engineer membership - refer to Engineers Ireland web site for further details.
+The course is accredited by Engineers Ireland as meeting the educational standard required for Chartered Engineer membership - refer to Engineers Ireland web site for further details.

-The programme consists of 12 taught modules and a project.
+The course consists of 12 taught modules and a project.
 Modules are delivered through a mixture of lecture, assignments and laboratory work, e-learning and problem based learning by academics and industrial experts.

 - Research Methods

 - DSP Platforms

 - Energy Conversion Systems